Meet the cosmic rock stars headed for the moon | CNN

 Fantastic creatures

 Snakes don’t just slither across the ground.
 They can launch themselves through the air and even climb smooth surfaces.
-Now, for the first time, researchers have recorded a species that can cartwheel its way out of danger.
+Now, for the first time, researchers have recorded a species that has a highly unusual mechanism for escaping danger.

 The dwarf reed snake is small and nocturnal.
 It hides in leaf litter or under rocks or logs during the day and is found across Southeast Asia.

-The diminutive creature deploys its unusual escape mechanism when threatened by predators such as birds and the striped coral snake.
+The diminutive creature deploys a gravity-defying cartwheel when threatened by predators such as birds and the striped coral snake.

 This acrobatic behavior hasn’t been formally observed in any other species of snake or reptile, researchers said.